dk1242/dk1242.github.io/_posts/2025-06-15-Image Based Lighting-2-SpecularIBL.md

 FragColor = vec4(color, 1.0);
 ```
-This is producing an output like this which fully implements and visulaizes **Physically Based Rendering (PBR) with direct lighting and Image Based Lighting (IBL)**.
+This produces the output shown below, fully implementing and visualizing **Physically Based Rendering (PBR) with direct lighting and Image Based Lighting (IBL)**.

 ![PBR And IBL final Output](/assets/images/finalOutput.png)

-If we add the input Albedo color too, it will look like this.
+When the input Albedo color is also added, the output appears as shown below.

 ![PBR & IBL with input Albedo](/assets/images/finalOutputWithColor.png)

+## Final stats (per frame)
+* Number of Draw calls: 4 (3 for sphere LODs, 1 for skybox)
+* Total number of vertices: around 217 Million
+* Compute shader time (in GPU): 0.25ms
+* High detailed spheres draw time: 2.99ms
+* Medium detailed spheres draw time: 8.04ms
+* Low detailed spheres draw time: 2.12ms

-Here, we are done with our target of rendering **1 Million spheres with dynamic lighting and Physically Based Rendering while maintaing 60fps on the screen**.
+With this, we have achieved our goal of rendering **1 Million spheres with dynamic lighting and Physically Based Rendering while maintaing 60fps on the screen**.

 <script>
 window.MathJax = {